MagnusDH/SINTEF-Material_Stack_Visualizer/README.md

         -Run the following command: "python -m PyInstaller --onefile program_name.py"

     BUGS:
         -If the program window is in full-screen mode and you then change the view to "stoney", the graph does not render itself properly.

         -I "draw_indent_on_stepped_stack" så kan indent bokser tegnes over canvas og overlappe hverandre fra toppen av stacken og nedover.
 For å finne en løsning på dette må man loope gjennom material{} og samtidig finne rektangel koordinatene til det neste materialet i materials{} og dette har jeg ikke funnet en løsning på.

-        -The svg exports of the stack (both full stack and layers) have different SVG sizes if the export was made when the program window was big or small.
-Is it necessary that they are the same size?

     TO DO
-        -fiks "export_layers_as_svg"
         -Bare sett "substrate" som nederste lag hvis den finnes.
-Hvis ikke tegnes alle stacks som vanlig -finn en annen måte å finne keys på istedetfor key = None
+Hvis ikke tegnes alle stacks som vanlig

     QUESTIONS:
+        -The svg exports of the stack (both full stack and layers) have different SVG sizes if the export was made when the program window was big or small.
+Is it necessary that they are the same size?

     POTENTIAL FIXES: